AinsleyM02/LLM_Final_Proj/README.md

   python pipeline.py --clean_data=False
   ```

-  - The same goes for vectorizing you can avoid doing that like this (if you've done it already it will be saved to the vectorized_data folder in a txt file)
+  - The same goes for vectorizing you can avoid doing that like this (if you've done it already it will be saved to the vectorized_data folder in a json file)

   ```
-  python pipeline.py --clean_data=False --vectorize_data=True
+  python pipeline.py --clean_data=False --vectorize_data=False
   ```